Presto - Testing Instruments

 Calibration Knobs Used for setting standard readings before actual measurement.

-Types of pH Meters
+What Are the Different Types of pH Meters?

 Different types of pH meters are used for specific applications: